 What is involved if you are interested in taking part?

 If you are interested in taking part in our study then please fill out the contact form below.
-We will email you more information about the study, and contact you at the time and by the method you chose, to tell you more about the study, answer any questions you may have and ensure the study is appropriate for you.
+We will email you more information about the study, and contact you at the time and by the method you choose, to tell you more about the study, answer any questions you may have and ensure the study is appropriate for you.
 This conversation usually takes about 30 minutes.

 The gaitQ team